Marcus O'Shaughnessy

 In 2023, Marcus stepped into the art world to honour the legacy of the late Nick Fraser (1946–2023)

-Recognising the need for a dedicated platform to bridge creative communities, Marcus launched Imaginative Reaction as both a digital space and a real-world movement, empowering artists of all backgrounds to share their work, tell their stories, and connect through creative expression.
+Recognising the need for a dedicated platform to bridge creative communities, Imaginative Reaction launched as both a digital space and a real-world movement, empowering artists of all backgrounds to share their work, tell their stories and connect through creative expression.

 His vision is rooted in authenticity, collaboration, and the belief that art, in all its forms has the power to spark meaningful change.